jmwalsh91/jmwalsh91/README.md

 # 🤘🏻 About Me:
 ## ☀️ Full Stack React Developer & UI Engineer living off-grid in northern New Mexico. ☀️ <br>
-### Currently working on:
+### Currently working on: <br>
-🖥️ desktop CMS and vercel analytics interface.
+🖥️ desktop CMS and analytics interface. <br>
-🎼 cryptones, an application which generates unique audio compositions derived from cryptocurrency price data.
+🎼 cryptones, an application which generates unique audio compositions derived from cryptocurrency price data. <br>
+:art: iion, a website for interacting with NFT collections hosted on Foundation <br>

 ### I'd be receptive to hearing about:
 UI Engineer, React/Frontend Developer, Full Stack TS/JS engineer roles.
 Novel ideas for applications or platforms (emphasis on novel).